landbu/Minesweeper/README.md

 ## How to play (Usage)

 By starting the program the user will be presented with a menu.
-In the menu the user cna specify information about the game he wants to play, height of the map, leangh and amount of lava on the map.
+In the menu the user can specify information about the game he wants to play, height of the map, length and amount of lava on the map.
 After that the game consists of clicking on calculated tiles to uncover the map.
 If a lava tile is clicked the game is lost and if all but the lava tiles are cleared the game is win

-## Example (exempelkörning)
+## Example

 ![Mine-screenshot](https://user-images.githubusercontent.com/95740885/167784334-985e68b5-76bf-4f50-8bf0-761afcf702ba.JPG)